hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 administrators when installing smart contracts or for developers when invoking smart contracts, for example.

-In the MagnetoCorp directory, run the the following command to run the `monitordocker.sh`  script and start the `logspout` tool for the containers associated with PaperNet running on `net_test`:
+In the MagnetoCorp directory, run the following command to run the `monitordocker.sh`  script and start the `logspout` tool for the containers associated with PaperNet running on `net_test`:
 ```